Gary Bettman, click on this image for additional insight and information.

 A PhD Sports Historian even suggests that Congress award both Willie O’Ree and Taffy Abel a Congressional Gold Medal.
 We disagree.
 This is similar to awarding a trophy to each young child playing Junior Football so their feelings would not be hurt.

-Congress should stick to their knitting in awarding Congressional Gold Medals to Americans based on exemplary merit such as the past recipient Jonas Salk (1975 Polio vaccine) and not bend a knee to billion-dollar organizations such as the N.H.L. which is controlled by billionaires.
+Congress should stick to their knitting in awarding Congressional Gold Medals to Americans based on exemplary merit such as the past recipient Jonas Salk (1975 Polio vaccine) and not bend a knee to billion-dollar organizations such as the N.H.L.

 The N.H.L. should correct their Hockey History Record by telling the truth.
-The truth is this: “Taffy Abel broke the N.H.L.
+The truth is this: “Native American Taffy Abel broke the N.H.L.
 Color Barrier in 1926” some 21 years before Jackie Robinson broke the MLB Color Barrier in 1947.
 The N.H.L.’s Gary Bettman is not treating all races fairly and equally, certainly not Native Americans.

-If Gary Bettman were to change his mind and atone, we hope it would be something like this: “Bettman kept only one hockey memento in his living room, the photograph of Native American Taffy Abel carrying the American Flag in the Olympics.
-He carried a print with him when he visited schools and churches to speak about American racial equality and tolerance.”
+If Gary Bettman were to change his mind, tell the truth and atone, we hope this atonement would be something like this: “Upon leaving the N.H.L., Bettman kept only one hockey memento in his living room, the photograph of Native American Taffy Abel carrying the American Flag in the Olympics.
+Bettman carries a print of this photo with him when he visits schools and synagogues to speak about American racial equality and tolerance.”
+He tells people: “You treat all people equally”.